-Best Online Brokerage: This article discusses how to choose the best online brokerage so that you can get started towards your journey of becoming a consistently profitable options trader.
+Best Online Brokerage for beginners: This article discusses how to choose the best online brokerage so that you can get started towards your journey of becoming a consistently profitable options trader.

 Many people make things too complicated.